 Testing SQLite on a Large Dataset

-table was constantly filled with relatively large rows, until the table has reached 1115397
+The customers table was constantly filled with relatively large rows, until the table has reached 1001753 rows and the DB size has grown to 71_248_150_528 bytes.

 Benchmarks